Indigenous Housing Partnership

 The key to our success is partnership and collaboration.

-If your community or organization would like to partner with Habitat’s Indigenous Housing Program, please contact Jayshree Thakar, National Manager, Indigenous Housing Program at email@example.com.
+If your community or organization would like to partner with Habitat’s Indigenous Housing Partnership, please contact Jayshree Thakar, National Manager, Indigenous Housing Partnership at email@example.com.

 In Indigenous communities:

-Thank you to Habitat Canada's Indigenous Housing Program's founding partner:
+Thank you to Habitat Canada's Indigenous Housing Partnership's founding partner: